jhey/phenotypes/guides/11-theming.md

   --primary-button-color: rgb(var(--primary-button-color-rgb-values));
 }

-// these compiled variables can then be used throughout the application
+// These compiled variables can then be used throughout the application
 // wherever they are needed.
 When the rgb values are overridden, all of the
 // places where the variables are used will be updated.